Securing Privileged Accounts with Hitachi ID Privileged Access Manager

 - In the event of an urgent termination of a system administrator.

-- On pull-mode workstations and other devices:
+- On pull-mode laptops and similarly configured devices:

 - Periodically -- for example, every day.